 The audit criteria are defined as requirements used as a reference against which objective evidence is compared.
 Your NDIS auditor's scope of work is to evaluate your organisation's activity against specific criteria.
 The NDIS Practice Standards are the criteria used by your auditors during the certification audit.
-Therefore, understanding NDIS Practice Standards and Quality Indicators are essential in becoming ready for your audit and in helping you avoid receiving any false or incorrect audit nonconformities.
+Therefore, understanding NDIS Practice Standards and Quality Indicators is essential in becoming ready for your audit and helping you avoid receiving any false or incorrect audit nonconformities.

 Below are the key points in reading the core module of NDIS Practice Standards and Quality Indicators.